 Also, earnest money and deposits don’t play a big role in a cash sale because the escrow company will handle all the fine print.
 In some cases, a cash deal can proceed with one lump sum payment but not always.

 The final walkthrough is to last step for the buyer to see your house and make sure that everything is still as it was once they made an offer for your property.
 If everything looks good, then they will go into the escrow office to sign all the paperwork and finalize the deal – the culmination of all of the hard work you’ve put in over the last few months.
 From their, their bank will wire the funds so escrow can close!

 The final step you have been waiting for!
 Finally, now that escrow has closed, they will send you a check in the mail so that you can receive your funds – or in most cases, also be able to wire the funds into your account directly!
 Hallelujah, you are done!

-If you want to chop off more than half of the items on that list, then selling your house to a cash buyer like Mrs. Property Solutions is really the way to go!
-Everything is still done by the book, with escrow there to mediate the transaction but since we do not use a bank for financing, most of the items on the checklist just are not necessary.
+If you want to chop off more than half of the items on that list, then sell your house to a cash buyer like Mrs. Property Solutions!
+This is really the way to go!
+Everything is still done by the book, with escrow there to mediate the transaction but since we, the cash buyer, do not use a bank for financing, most of the items on the checklist just are not necessary.
 Let’s take a look at what that process entails: